pencil2d/pencil2d.github.io/doc/faq.md

 For more information on how to contribute to Pencil2D please visit the **[Contribute](/contribute/)** Page.

-## Understanding Pencil2D Save files *.PCL (Legacy) & *.PCLX

-When you save your animation file in Pencil2D there are several things that you'll get.

-1. Pencil2D saves a **.PCL** file that is exclusive to the software.
-It is **not** an image or a video file, that means it does **not** hold inside any of image or sound you imported or created.
-It's more like an address book, which locates all those resources you've created or imported!

-2. A New folder is automatically created in the same location next to your .PCL file.
-It's name should be like something like this `MyFileName.pcl.data`.
-This folder contains all of your actual drawn keyframes saved as numbered .PNG images! as well as Your current colour palette info plus your "vector shapes" information are included there as .xml and .vec files respectively.
-If you import sound for example (see partial solution below), you'll also see a copy of the actual sound file in this folder.
-All of the resources in the folder are absolutely necessary for Pencil2D to understand how your animation is going to be displayed when you preview it inside the program.

-3. The **.PCLX** file from 0.6+ on the other hand is basically a container.
-It’s a compressed ZIP file that holds both the .PCL file and it’s associated DATA folder.
-You can extract it effortlessly by common zip tools like Winrar or 7zip if you rename the .PCLX extention to .ZIP (e.g `myAnimation.PCLX` -> `myAnimation.ZIP`)

 ## Pencil2D keeps crashing / Something happened and I couldn't save my work!

 Fortunately Pencil2D has an autosave feature for those moments when you forget to save!